mlynch/mlynch.github.com/_posts/2014-09-24-building-startup-midwest-madison.markdown

 Let's just say when I tell people how little we are paying for our new office that we did a custom build out on, my SF friends can't believe it.

 Relatively speaking, office space is dirt cheap in Madison.
+And I wonder what cultural impact the insane office prices in SF have on young startups that are forced to work out of shared space for a lot longer.

 ## Truth #3: It's lonely here